 Design

-Use generative AI to generate, iterate on, and place UI/UX microcopy, placeholder content, tone variations, and other first-draft interface copy—including in-canvas drafts in Figma—then refine outputs for product context, voice, clarity, and final product constraints.
+Use generative AI to generate, iterate on, and place UI/UX microcopy, placeholder content, empty-state and onboarding copy, tone variations, and other first-draft interface content, then refine outputs for product context, voice, clarity, and final product constraints.

 Why the human is still essential here